iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.8.00.010_02/report.md

 > It was working fine for the first time..then all the sudden it start acting up for me<br> :date: __2020-11-22 01:20:40__

 > Last Time I tried to Tele Visit a doctor.
 He was extremely rude and unprofessional<br> :date: __2020-11-14 19:10:58__

-> Not worth my time.
-Called for a uti, described my symptoms, mentioned several times that these are the symptoms I ALWAYS get for uti's.
-Doctor prescribed antifungal, and said if I get flulike symptoms, to go see someone in person.
-Really, wait until I have flulike symptoms to get appropriate treatment?
-During a pandemic?
-Thanks for nothing, jerk.<br> :date: __2020-11-10 03:06:24__

-> Thanks for letting me spend $70 for a 10 minute visit for a doctor to tell me I need to see a doctor in person.
-Super (un)helpful Also I've been waiting to be reimbursed for two visits that happened in August and September.
-I sent the proof from my insurance that I should be reimbursed but it's been stuck in the billing department for over 4 weeks.<br> :date: __2020-11-09 20:00:28__

-> Not very comprehensive.
-Nothing for chronic pain of any type.<br> :date: __2020-11-02 18:53:20__